 The morning of February 6th, I woke up like every morning around 6am.
 I had to pee for the 8th time that night so I got up to do my business.
 When I was done, I noticed that although I wasn’t peeing, there was still something coming out a little bit.
 (Sorry to be so graphic, but that’s the only way I can explain what happened.)
 In my mind, I thought maybe it was just another weird pregnancy thing.
 But, of course, my mind started coming up with different scenarios and I started freaking myself out.
 So I did what any other millennial would do and hopped on Google to check my symptoms.

 It happened just like in the movies.
 There was a gush of liquid that ran down my leg and I freaked out.
 My first thought was “Oh, shit!
 Something is not right.”
 I was scared.
 So many thoughts were going through my mind.
 Was she was okay?
 Was I okay?
-Was I in labor and just didn’t know it?
+Am I in labor?
 It’s 5 weeks too early!
 Why is this happening?

 I hurried to the bedroom and woke Daniel up.
 Luckily, he decided to go into work a little late that day so he was still home.
 He jumped out of bed completely freaked out.
 We set off for the hospital and by the time we arrived, I was okay.
 I knew in my head that it wasn’t labor and I thought maybe I was just leaking some fluids (pee).
 No big deal.
 I mean I wasn’t having any contractions.
 Everything was and felt normal outside of the incident.